oskariorg/oskari-server/docs/CustomizingPropertyValues.md

 # Customizing the application for your environment

-Maven build filter properties and xml files during build.
+Maven modify/filter some properties and xml files during compile/build.
 The default values for the placeholder values can be seen here:

 [oskari-server/servlet-map/filter/filter-base.properties](../servlet-map/filter/filter-base.properties)